preloader

 • Request and response body can be defined as plain String (Json or Xml), as Yaml object or as Yaml array (automatically converted to Json during the import),

-• A response may have additional attributes like the response code (optional - 200 is actually the default for REST API) and the mediaType of the response.
+• A response may have additional attributes like the response status (optional - 200 is actually the default for REST API) and the mediaType of the response.

 The beauty of it is that the principles are kinda the same for a gRPC service: